Melindrea/static-sites/content/antoniusm.se/posts/014-superheroes.md

 menu: false
 ---

-I am working on a serial, [Stockholm Sentinels](https://tablo.io/melindrea/stockholm-sentinels) which will be updated as I have the time.
-Currently only the first chapter is out, and only the two first have been introduced, but I decided to post this anyway.
+<p class="c-lead c-lead--ornamented"><span class="c-lead__opening">I am working on a serial, [Stockholm Sentinels](https://tablo.io/melindrea/stockholm-sentinels) which will</span> be updated as I have the time.
+Currently only the first chapter is out, and only the two first have been introduced, but I decided to post this anyway.</p>

 The images are created through [HeroMachine](http://www.heromachine.com/heromachine-3-lab/), and while it's a nice and very useful tool that I like to use, its body types are limited, and the same is true about the positions you can place the characters in.